jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 }
 ```

 **Important:** Only request permissions you actually need.
 Unnecessary permissions may cause rejection during ATN review.
-Examples are the tabs permission and the activeTab permission, which are only needed to get host permission for the active tab or all tabs, in order to inject content scripts.
+Examples are the `tabs` permission and the `activeTab` permission, which are only needed to get host permission for the active tab or all tabs, in order to inject content scripts.
 This is almost never used in Thunderbird (see compose scripts or message display scripts).
-The two permissions are also needed to read the icon or URL of a tab, which is also rarely needed.
+The two permissions are also needed to read the icon or URL of a tab, which is as well rarely needed.

 ## Example Repositories